MathieuBoko/MathieuBoko/README.md

 - 👋 Hi, I’m Mathieu !
 - 👀 I’m interested in everything digital.
-- 🌱 I’m currently studying Web & Software development.
+- 🌱 I just graduated & was hired as a Graduate Software Developer Intern.
-- 💞️ I’m looking for an entry level job.
+- 💞️ I’m looking for a Full-stack / Frontend Web / Mobile Dev position.
 - 📫 How to reach me: www.linkedin.com/in/mathieuboko

 <!---